 We meet Denis & Peter at their hotel and they’re up for trying a new place.
 We pile into a taxi and zoom across town to Sukhumvit 12 Alley in the Khlong Toei district.

 Well, we don’t zoom.
-We crawl, the taxi driver not sure where to find the restaurant, the streets blocked first by a scooter accident,1 then by some city workers doing something with a rat’s nest of electrical lines you will find along any street in any city in Thailand.
+We crawl, the taxi driver not sure where to find the restaurant, the streets blocked first by a scooter accident1Denis, on crutches from a recent scooter accident, will cry out “scooter mai di!” (“scooter not good!”) at any opportunity., then by some city workers doing something with a rat’s nest of electrical lines you will find along any street in any city in Thailand.

 But we get there, the taxi pulling into a relatively boring-looking hotel parking lot, the only indication that we’ve reached our destination a smallish sign with the restaurant’s name and a christmas tree decorated with condom ornaments.